George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/modding-support.md

 Create a separate Unity project for this to use the project to produce the mod.

-The following script attaches to a UI Canvas that contains a text component called **Main UI Label**, and changes the text when the mod is used.
+The following script attaches to a UI Canvas that contains a text component called **Main UI Label** and changes the text when the mod is used.
 The text is either **Plugin Updated : Bursted** or **Plugin Updated : Not Bursted**.
 You will see the **Plugin Updated : Bursted** by default, but if you comment out the lines that load the Burst library in the PluginManager above, then the Burst compiled code doesn't load and the message changes appropriately.

 ```c#
 using Unity.Burst;